ishandvd/Part-II-Notes/Quantum/Quantum Definitions.md

 ##### Ground state energy

-The smallest eigenvalue of the Ham
+The smallest eigenvalue of the Hamiltonian $H$.

 ##### Variational quantum eigensolver

+A method for finding the ground state energy by finding

 ## Lecture 12